ellexus/mistral_plugins/output/mistral_elasticsearch/readme.rst

 Prior to using the Mistral Elasticsearch plug-in the index datatype mapping template should be configured within Elasticsearch.
 The file `mappings.json` contains the appropriate configuration.
-The provided temples only ensures that date fields are correctly identified other, site specific, configuration can be added at the user's discretion.
+The provided template only ensures that date fields are correctly identified other, site specific, configuration can be added at the user's discretion.